-Although all that heat from hot peppers can be hard to handle, they all contain capsaicin, which is purported to have numerous health benefits–from boosting metabolism to pain control in topical creams.
+Although all that heat from hot peppers can be hard to handle, they all contain capsaicin.
+Capsaicin is believed to have numerous health benefits–from boosting metabolism to pain control in topical creams.

-To add protein to the dish, you could add plain cooked shrimp.
 To ratchet up the smoky flavor, bacon-wrapped shrimp are a very tasty addition.
 Cooking shrimp wrapped in bacon works well using thin bacon and at least 16-20 count (per pound) shrimp.
-The sauce is also delicious with chicken.
+The sauce is also delicious with scallops or chicken.

 Linguine and fettuccine work well with cream sauces.
 However, in a pinch we’ve used penne and farfalle.

 For another great bacon-wrapped shrimp recipe, be sure to try my Pumpkin Chipotle and White Cheddar Grits with Bacon-Wrapped Shrimp.

 Helpful tools and equipment to make Linguine with Tomato Basil Habanero Sauce and Bacon-Wrapped Shrimp (Affiliate Links):